Twitter shareholders meet amid Elon Musk's takeover drama | Technology

 Two proposals brought by conservative-leaning groups failed to garner enough votes to pass.
 One called for an audit on the company's “impacts on civil rights and non-discrimination” and referred to “'anti-racism' programs that seek to establish racial/social equity'” as “themselves deeply racist.”
 The other sought more disclosure on the company's lobbying activities.

+Several proposals spoke to the deep existential conflict that's been playing out among Twitter's users, employees, shareholders and employees.
+While shareholders on one side lambasted the company for what they see as too-liberal politics and a bias against conservatives (for which there is no reliable evidence), others said the company is failing to protect users from harassment, abuse and misinformation.

+Musk's “free speech” edict — which he has indicated would govern the company if he takes over, without offering details — has only inflamed the conflict.

 Musk had promised that taking over Twitter would enable him to rid the social media platform of its annoying “spam bots.”
-But he's been arguing — without presenting any evidence — that there might be just too many of those automated accounts for the deal to move ahead.
+But he's been arguing, without presenting evidence, that there might be just too many of those automated accounts for the deal to move ahead.

 The sharp turnaround by the world's richest man makes little sense except as a tactic to scuttle or renegotiate a deal that's becoming increasingly costly for him, experts said last week.
 The fact that the whole thing is playing out publicly — on Twitter, no less — only adds to the chaos that's been a constant in Musk's bid, even before he made it.